Exploring charm decays with missing energy in leptoquark models: model

 which can satisfy the limitations from other LFV searches~\cite{Angelescu:2020uug} and escapes the $D$-mixing restraint.
-To see the effects of $R_2$, we incorporate the above $|\textsc k_{e\mu,\tau\mu}|$ into the expressions displayed in Eq.\,(\ref{BD2Pff'}) in the Appendix for the branching fractions of various FCNC decays of charmed mesons with missing energy.
-Thus, we obtain the maximal values
+To see the consequences for \,$c\to u\slashed E$\, explicitly, we incorporate the above $|\textsc k_{e\mu,\tau\mu}|$ into the expressions displayed in Eqs.\,\,(\ref{BD2Pff'}) and (\ref{Lc2pff'}) in the Appendix for the branching fractions of various FCNC decays of charmed mesons and baryons with missing energy.
+Thus, we obtain

-where each entry is a sum of branching fractions of the modes with $\nu_e\bar\nu_\mu$ and $\nu_\tau\bar\nu_\mu$ in the final states, the former making up only about 10\% of the total.